dylancobb/dylancobb/README.md

 [Website repository](https://github.com/dylancobb/Hex-Music-Theory-Site) | [Original canonic explorer repository codebase](https://github.com/dylancobb/2x2-Canonic-Sequence-Explorer) 🗄️

-This JavaScript application generates musical objects called **canonic sequences**, Escher-like patterns formed by voices imitating one another.
+This JavaScript application generates musical objects called **canonic sequences**, Escher-like patterns formed by voices imitating one another's melodic content.
 They are versatile and interesting musical resources, and the techniques to write them are a specialised area of study.

-My app algorithmically generates every possible valid two-voice, note-against-note canonic sequence with a two-note melodic model (hence "2x2 canonic sequences"), and organises them in various ways for exploration.
+My app algorithmically generates every possible valid two-voice, note-against-note canonic sequence of length two (hence "2x2 canonic sequences"), and organises them in various ways for exploration.
 These patterns are an original discovery, and the topic of a book I am currently writing.
+This project enabled me to study the patterns, and I learned a lot of programming fundamentals along the way!

-I have also developed algorithms to generate other note-against-note canonic sequences of arbitrary dimensions; the general $m \times n$ algorithm has a runtime complexity of $\Theta(x^{m+n-1})$, meaning it doesn't scale terribly well for large values of $m$ or $n$, but smaller pattern sizes are also fortuitously the most musically useful.
+I have also written algorithms to generate other note-against-note canonic sequences of arbitrary dimensions; the general $m \times n$ algorithm has a runtime complexity of $\Theta(x^{m+n-1})$ though, meaning it doesn't scale terribly well for large values of $m$ or $n$, but smaller pattern sizes are also fortuitously the most musically useful.

 No external libraries were used in this project: the notation is rendered using a very simple canvas-based renderer I built, and sound is generated via the Web Audio API.